-Aqueti is developing ultra-high-resolution (>10X digital zoom out from single-pixel display size) cameras for security and other markets.
-ReliaSolve is working with them to develop the GPU-based decompression, tiling, rendering, and re-encoding portions of the pixel pipeline to enable viewers to pan, tilt, zoom, and move in time in a seamless view of the world.
+Aqueti developed ultra-high-resolution (>10X digital zoom out from single-pixel display size) cameras for security and other markets.
+ReliaSolve worked with them to develop the GPU-based decompression, tiling, rendering, and re-encoding portions of the pixel pipeline to enable viewers to pan, tilt, zoom, and move in time in a seamless view of the world.
 The resulting video can be displayed on with multiple views on different screens or on a tiled display wall.
 This includes reprojection, distortion correction, blending, and synchronization.
 The system includes GPU-based PBO caching of uncompressed texture using multiple CUDA streams for predictive decompression coupled with CPU-side predictive compressed-image caching.

 The picture above shows the final product, the Aqueti Mantis Camputer.
 This model has a single wide-field-of-view camera in the center and 18 high-resolution inset cameras.